contao/docs/docs/manual/introduction/the-contao-network.en.md

 The German speaking community is currently the largest of all Contao communities and has its own platform, which can be found at [community.contao.org/de/](https://community.contao.org/de/).
 There you can get in contact with other Contao enthusiasts and discuss all topics around the CMS, the Internet and the life as a webworker.
 The english speaking community can be found at [community.contao.org/en/](https://community.contao.org/en/).
+We also have a [Contao Slack workspace](https://to.contao.org/slack) available for discussion.

-If you would like to meet the people you meet in this virtual world in the real world, you can do so at the conference, at the camp or at the various regulars' tables.
+If you would like to meet the people you meet in this virtual world in the real world, you can do so at the conference or summit, at the camp or at the various regulars' tables.
 A list of events can be found on the [project website](https://contao.org/en/events.html).

 ![The english speaking Contao community]({{% asset "images/manual/introduction/en/the-english-speaking-contao-community.png" %}}?classes=shadow)